The Lost City

 The ruse didn’t last long.
 Soon Rey was tied-up, taken away from the rest and locked in a hut.
 Alone in the dark, he reached the conclusion that if he hung around, he would be murdered; a poor local guide is not worth much political currency.

 So this being real life, and Edwin not being Rambo, he did the only logical thing he could – he freed himself, scrambled out of the hut and ran for his life.
 He spent the next three days in the jungle believing the kidnappers were pursuing him.
 To throw them off the scent he followed a circuitous route back to Santa Marta, initially surviving by drinking from rivers and eating wild bananas and guavas.
-That night, unsure of where their loyalties may lie, he tentatively approached the home of a indigenous Kogi family with the story that he was looking for a lost tourist.
+That night, unsure of where their loyalties may lie, he tentatively approached the home of an indigenous Kogi family with the story that he was looking for a lost tourist.
 The natives gave him shelter, as did another house on the second night.
-By the end of the third day, he limped into Santa Marta to tell the police what had taken place.
+By the end of the third day, he limped into Santa Marta to tell the police what had happened.

 The eye of suspicion weighed heavy on the married father of one, so much so that after 45 days of retirement (the other guide never returned to work) Rey found himself back in the jungle to appease the investigators.
-Not that this gave him any comfort: the guerillas were still in the hills somewhere with eight hostages.
-They knew Edwin’s face and, thanks to local newspaper reports, his name too.
+Not that this gave him any comfort: the guerrillas were still in the hills somewhere with eight hostages.
+They knew Edwin’s face and, thanks to local newspaper reports, possibly his name too.

 These days, Rey is asked to tell the story so many times, he couldn’t forget it even if he wanted it to.
 And I get the impression he really wishes he could.
 At one point on the trip, a man with a machete walked past our hut and didn’t answer Rey’s first four or five calls to get his attention.
 Our guide sat bolt upright, trying to get a better look, on the brink of panic, until the man popped his head in the door and offered a casual “hola”.